 Users can choose to disable cookies using their web browsers.
 It will not affect their ability to search for, review and retrieve data on the site.

 Users are NOT required to provide any information to search, retrieve, download, filter and otherwise use the data available on Data.gov.
-There are some optional uses of Data.gov that require a user account.
-They include participation in some Data.gov Communities, commenting on blog posts or datasets, suggesting datasets, and saving specific views created by the user on the Data.gov platform.
-If you choose to use these options, you need to create a user account by providing an email address and user name.
-Email addresses are not made public and are used for authentication only.
 If you choose to provide us with personal information—like filling out a form on Data.gov to ask questions, request a dataset, etc. with an email address—we use that information to respond to your message, and to help get you the information you requested.
-Providing your email address is optional, except for submitting comments to blog posts, and your email address will not be stored or retrieved by Data.gov.
+Providing your email address is optional, except for submitting comments to blog posts, and your email address will not be published.
 We only share the information you give us with another government agency to assist in answering your questions and to better understand user needs for Data.gov, or as otherwise required by law.
 Any email address provided in connection with your question or suggestion will not be publicly viewable on the website.
 Data.gov never collects information or creates individual profiles for commercial marketing.

 For certain Data.gov users who need access to administrative privileges in order to carry out Data.gov functions in their roles as official representatives of federal, state, local or tribal governments or certain non-governmental organizations, Data.gov collects additional information such as name, organization, job title, and business address, business telephone number and business email address.

 Data.gov is NOT a Privacy Act System of Record.
 Submission of any information is voluntary, and the collection of email addresses for user accounts with administrative privileges is being done purely for the purpose of authentication.